Amazon has top-of-the-line free weights for your home gym, and they're on sale for Prime Day

-Psst, Amazon Prime Day is coming.
+Psst, Amazon Prime Day is here.
 That means Amazon has highly rated, top-of-the-line free weights, medicine balls, kettle bells and other home-gym essentials on sale right now.

-If you really want to level up your home gym, you should check out Amazon's latest deal on Bowflex SelectTech adjustable dumbbells.
-They're versatile enough to replace 15 different sets of weights.
-And they're on sale at Amazon for $429 now.
-The 4.8-star-rated Bowflex SelectTech adjustable kettlebell is also on sale for $149.

 We love the encased hex dumbells, vinyl coated dumbbells and kettle bells (cool colors to brighten your workout are a bonus) you can get from Amazon Basics.
 And have been having a great time adding resistance bands and medicine balls into our morning workouts.